-It is a summer season and a three-month university break now for students.
-Most of the rooms in the campus are vacant and visitors are able to stay here.
-Yet, it is very hard to get a room due to high demand.
+It is the summer season when a three-month university break begins.
+Most of the rooms on the campus are vacant and visitors are able to stay here.
+Surprisingly, it is very hard to get a room due to high demand.

-The room is pretty small, cozy and comes with its own private bathroom.
-They provide a pillow with clean linen, blanket, bath towels, shampoo and soap.
-I see some cafes and bars right across the street, which will be a convenience for students and guests living here.
-I think the room rate of €70 per night is very decent, consider them providing such good amenities.
+The room is pretty small and cozy, which comes with its own private bathroom.
+They provide a pillow with clean linen, blanket, bath towels, shampoo, and body soap.
+I see some cafes and bars right across the street, which is convenient for students and guests living here.
+I think the room rate of €70 per night is really value for money since they provide such good amenities.

-Right here is the common area that is located outside the room and is shared among others on the same floor.
-Guests can use their fridge to store food, cook meals, chill and have their meals here as well.
+This is the common area located outside the room and is usually shared among other students on the same floor.
+For now, guests can use their fridge to store food and cook meals, rest, and have their meals here.
 The entire place is well kept.
-This reminds me of the earlier days in university which I missed the most.
+This reminds me of the earlier days in my university which I missed the most.

 Trinity College Library

-After early morning check-out from Goldsmith Hall, I make my way to Trinity College Library.
-This largest library in Ireland houses the biggest collection of manuscripts and printed books in Ireland.
-Since 1801, it had the right to claim a free copy of all British and Irish publications under the relevant acts and has nearly three million volumes of books placed in a total of eight buildings.
-The first library was built during the same year Trinity College was established between 1712 and 1732 to the design of Thomas Burgh.
+Since 1801, it has the right to claim a free copy of all British and Irish publications under the relevant acts and has nearly three million volumes of books placed in a total of eight buildings.
+The first library was built during the same year Trinity College was established between 1712 and 1732 that was designed by Thomas Burgh.

-As you enter the entrance from the Old Library, this is an exhibition area and Library Shop with counters selling the tickets into the library.
-The display of Irish medieval gospel manuscripts, including the famous Book of Kells, the Book of Armagh and the Book of Burrow were kept here as part of their collections.
+As you enter the entrance of the Old Library, this is an exhibition area and Library Shop with counters selling the tickets into the library.
+The display of Irish medieval gospel manuscripts, including the famous Book of Kells, the Book of Armagh, and the Book of Burrow are all kept here as part of their collections.

-After taking a view of the Book of Kells, you will take a stairway to the First Floor towards the main chamber of the Old Library called the Long Room.
-Its area is about 65 meter in length and houses approximately 200,000 old books.
+After taking a view of the Book of Kells, there is a stairway leading to the First Floor towards the main chamber of the Old Library called the Long Room.
+Its area is about 65 meters in length and houses approximately 200,000 old books.

-The books displayed here had been outdated and the current students who do their academic researches are using a new library in the campus.
-You will also notice that the books were not arranged according to authors, publishers or book titles.
-Instead, they are sorted by the books’ sizes and weight.
+The books displayed here have been outdated and the current students who do their academic research are using a new library.
+The books were not arranged according to authors, publishers, or book titles.
+Instead, they are sorted by the size of the books and weight.
 So, the smallest or lightest books were kept on the top, whereas the big books were put at the bottom of the shelves.

-A collection of 14 marble busts are placed down at both sides of the room.
-The collections started in 1743 with the sculptor Peter Scheemakers, followed by the sculptors of Simon Vierpyl, Patrick Cunningham, John van Nost and Louis Francois Roubiliac.
+A collection of 14 marble busts is placed down on both sides of the room.
+The collections started in 1743 with the sculptor Peter Scheemakers, followed by the sculptors of Simon Vierpyl, Patrick Cunningham, John van Nost, and Louis Francois Roubiliac.

-The Brian Boru harp located near the exit of The Old Library is the oldest to survive from Ireland and it probably dated back to the 15th century.
+The Brian Boru harp located near the exit of The Old Library is the oldest to survive from Ireland and it is believed to be dating back to the 15th century.
 It was made from oak and willow with brass strings.
 The harp’s symbol can be found in current Irish coins.

 Heads up: If you are a Harry Potter fan and come here for this reason, sorry to disappoint you that none of its movies were filmed here.
-However, Star Wars: Episode II- Attack of the Clones was filmed here, used as the Jedi Archives of the Jedi Temple.
+However, Star Wars: Episode II- Attack of the Clones was filmed here as the Jedi Archives of the Jedi Temple.

 If you want to purchase the Book of Kells ticket and avoid a long queue, you can buy them in advance from their website here.

 The guided tours run very frequently and take about 45 minutes.
 So, I manage to buy the ticket on the spot.
-We start off in front of Front Gate.
+The tour starts in front of Front Gate.
 The buildings on both sides of Parliament Square is The Chapel (left pic) and Examination Hall (right pic).

 The chapel was completed in 1798 and designed by architect Sir William Chambers.
 He began to draw the design on the chapel, but sadly he was fired once his work was done.
 His works were stolen and used to continue designing the chapel followed by the examination hall.
 You will notice that both structures were identical.
 There are daily services of Morning prayer, weekly services of Evensong and Holy Communion on Wednesdays and Sundays.

-We ended our tour right in front of Berkeley Library and standing right outside of the library is the Sphere Within Sphere.
+The tour ended in front of Berkeley Library and outside of the library displays the Sphere Within Sphere.
 It is a bronze sculpture by Italian sculptor Arnoldo Pomodoro.

 For more information about their guided tour and ticket purchase, you can visit their website for details.

-- You can purchase tickets for the guided tours in the campus and The Old Library in advance to avoid any ticket sold-out on a particular date or time.
+- You can purchase tickets for the guided tours on the campus and The Old Library in advance to avoid any disappointment (Click here for more details)

-- The best time to visit the campus is in the morning or late evening to avoid the crowds and enjoy discount during the off-peak time.
+- The best time to visit the campus is in the morning or late evening to avoid the crowds and enjoy discounts during the off-peak hour.

-- It is advisable to take the campus guided tour before visiting The Old Library.
+- It is advisable to take the campus guided tour before visiting The Old Library if possible.
 The student guide will give a brief history of the old library and you will know the insight beforehand.

 - Remember to switch your camera to non-flash.
 It will help to preserve the old books and the building.

-- Photography are now allowed in the Treasury The Book of Kells.
+- Photography is not allowed in the Treasury in the Book of Kells.